rbuas/image-room/doc/workflow.md

 ### Transition LRCC-LR
 Until here the [editor](./personas.md#editor) could switch between LR or in LRCC.
-To continue and to the next steps we have to transite to LR.
+To continue and to the next steps we have to transit to LR.
 On this moment we propose to :
 - verify if all photos are syncronized
 - remove the catalog WIP, that is, stop share in LRCC
-- remove album from LRCC
+- remove the album from LRCC
 - run for the last time the script **picConvertKeywords**
 - convert all ARCHIVED files to DNG with high compression
 - convert all others files to DNG without compression